Interstate 30: Texas

 In Dallas, I-30 is known as East R.L.
-Thornton Freeway between downtown Dallas and the eastern suburb of Mesquite.
+Thornton Freeway between Downtown Dallas and the eastern suburb of Mesquite.
 I-30 picks up the name from I-35E south at the Mixmaster interchange.
 The Mixmaster is scheduled to be reconstructed as part of the Horseshoe project, derived from the larger Pegasus Project.
-The section from downtown Dallas to State Highway Loop 12 (Loop 12, Buckner Boulevard) is eight lanes plus an HOV lane.
+The section from Downtown Dallas to State Highway Loop 12 (Loop 12, Buckner Boulevard) is eight lanes plus an HOV lane.
 This section will be reconstructed under the East Corridor project to 12 lanes by 2025–2030.
-From Rockwall to a point past Sulphur Springs, I-30 runs concurrent with US 67.
-Through the city of Greenville, I-30 is known as Martin Luther King Jr. Freeway.
-I-30 continues northeasterly through East Texas until a few miles from the Texas–Oklahoma border, when the route turns east toward Arkansas.
+From Rockwall to a point past Sulphur Springs, I-30 runs concurrently with US 67.
+Through Greenville, I-30 is known as Martin Luther King Jr. Freeway.
+I-30 continues northeasterly through East Texas until a few miles from the Oklahoma state line, when the route turns east toward Arkansas.

 Arkansas

-I-30 enters southwestern Arkansas at Texarkana, the twin city of Texarkana, Texas.
+I-30 enters southwestern Arkansas at Texarkana.
 I-30 intersects I-49, after which it travels northeast.
-I-30 then passes through Hope, birthplace of former President Bill Clinton.
-I-30 then serves Prescott, Gurdon, Arkadelphia, and Malvern.
+I-30 then passes through Hope, Prescott, Gurdon, Arkadelphia, and Malvern.
 At Malvern, drivers can use US 70 or US 270 to travel into historic Hot Springs or beyond into Ouachita National Forest.
-There, US 70 and US 67 join I-30 and stay with the Interstate into the Little Rock city limits.
+There, US 70 and US 67 join I-30 and stay with the interstate into the Little Rock city limits.
 Northeast of Malvern, I-30 passes through Benton before reaching the Little Rock city limits.
 From Benton to its end at I-40, I-30 is a six-lane highway with up to 85,000 vehicles per day.
 As I-30 enters Little Rock, I-430 leaves its parent route to create a western bypass of the city.
 Just south of downtown, I-30 meets the western terminus of I-440 and the northern terminus of another auxiliary route in I-530.
 I-530 travels 46 mi south to Pine Bluff.
 At this three-way junction of Interstates, I-30 turns due north for the final few miles of its route.
 Here, I-30 passes through the capitol district of Little Rock.
-I-30 also creates one final auxiliary route in I-630, or the Wilbur D. Mills Freeway, which splits downtown Little Rock in an east–west direction before coming to its other end at I-430 just west of downtown.
+I-30 also creates one final auxiliary route in I-630, or the Wilbur D. Mills Freeway, which splits Downtown Little Rock in an east–west direction before coming to its other end at I-430 just west of downtown.
 After passing I-630, I-30 crosses the Arkansas River into North Little Rock and comes to its eastern terminus, despite facing north, at I-40.
 At its end, I-30 is joined by US 65, US 67, and US 167.
 US 65 joins I-40 westbound, while US 67 and US 167 join I-40 eastbound from I-30's eastern terminus.